PatrickPortes/PatrickPortes/README.md

 Android Developer
 -----------------

-I've been learning to code for 4 years, i started with Web Development, but have really found a passion for Mobile Development
+I've dedicated years to improve my skills in creating robust and user-friendly applications in native android development.

 *   🌍  I'm based in Brazil
 *   ✉️  You can contact me at [patrickportes23@hotmail.com](mailto:patrickportes23@hotmail.com)
-*   🧠  I'm learning Android Development using Kotlin and Java
+*   🧠  I'm immersing myself in learning everything about native Android development.

 ##
 ### Skills